Revisiting Common Envelope Evolution -- A New Semi-Analytic Model for N-body and Population Synthesis Codes: Applications to astrophysical scenarios

 In hierarchical triple systems, a stellar binary is orbited by a tertiary star.
 The tertiary may affect the orbital evolution of the binary through gravitational interactions, giving rise to the so-called von~Zeipel-Kozai-Lidov (ZKL) mechanism, wherein the eccentricity of the inner binary can be excited to extremely high values \citep{zeipel1910,lid62,koz62,naoz2016,shev2017}.
 The ZKL mechanism has been invoked to explain a variety of astrophysical phenomena, for example, gravitational wave mergers of compact objects \citep[e.g.][]{trani2022}, type Ia supernovae detonation from white dwarf collisions \citep[e.g.][]{kushnir2013}, or evolutionary pathways in interacting stellar triples \citep[e.g.][]{toonen2020}.

 In stellar triples, the high eccentricity during a ZKL cycle can trigger tidal interaction, mass transfer, and even CE evolution \citep[e.g.][]{toonen2020,grishin2022}.
-While it is straightforward to include tidal and mass transfer interactions in $N$-body or triple stellar evolution codes \citep{toonen2016,trani2020b,hamers2021b, hamers2022}, no analytical self-consistent CE model for few-body systems exists yet.
-Here we show how our drag-force model can be included in direct $N$-body codes, enabling the modeling of CE in hierarchical triples and even higher multiple systems.
+While it is straightforward to include tidal and mass transfer interactions in $N$-body or triple stellar evolution codes \citep{toonen2016,trani2020b,hamers2021b, hamers2022}, no analytic self-consistent CE model for few-body systems exists yet \citep[see also][]{comerford2020,glanz2021a}.
+Here we show how our drag force model can be included in direct $N$-body codes, enabling the modeling of CE in hierarchical triples and even higher multiple systems.

 \autoref{fig:triplevol} shows the evolution of a triple system consisting of a $66 \msun$, $2771 \rsun$ giant with a $29 \msun$ main sequence companion, and a tertiary $29 \msun$ star.
 The tertiary is inclined by 90$^\circ$ with respect to the inner binary, which gives rise to ZKL oscillations.
 During the first ZLK cycle, the eccentricity of the inner binary grows enough that the secondary enters into the envelope of the primary.
-In the absence of drag-force or collisions, the eccentricity eventually decreases, and the binary becomes detached again (dotted lines in \autoref{fig:triplevol}).
-When we include the drag-force, the binary semimajor axis begins to decay as soon as the secondary is engulfed by the primary (solid lines in \autoref{fig:triplevol}).
+In the absence of drag forces or collisions, the ZLK cycle continues and the eccentricity naturally decreases again (dotted lines in \autoref{fig:triplevol}).
+This happens because, in the absence of binary interactions, this configuration is stable and the triple could undergo another ZLK cycle, with the eccentricity oscillating between ${\sim}0.06$ and $0.96$.
+When we include the drag force, the binary semimajor axis begins to decay as soon as the secondary is engulfed by the primary (solid lines in \autoref{fig:triplevol}).
 However, the drag is too weak to damp the increase in eccentricity, which continues to rise and decay following the ZKL cycle.
 However, as the semimajor axis decreases, the perturbation from the tertiary star becomes weaker, and the eccentricity decreases slowly.
 We stop the simulation once the energy released by the drag force matches the binding energy of the envelope, as calculated using the prescriptions of \citet{claeys2014}.
 In the end, the semimajor axis has shrunk by a factor of 20, retaining an eccentricity of ${\sim} 0.35$.
-Conversely, $\alpha$-$\lambda$ model predicts a similar final semimajor axis ($a_{\rm f}\simeq 634 \rsun$), but with zero final eccentricity.
+Conversely, $\alpha\lambda$ model predicts a similar final semimajor axis ($a_{\rm f}\simeq 634 \rsun$), but with zero final eccentricity.